 /dev/sda1 vfat 1.1G 6.4M 1.1G 1% /boot/efi

 df reports only mounted filesystems.
-Use lsblk or blkid when you also need information about unmounted partitions.
+Use lsblk or blkid when unmounted partitions also need to appear in the inventory.